drascom/projects/ollama-request-interceptor/README.md

 ### Latest Updates
 - Added client-server support for remote monitoring
 - Added authentication for web UI access
-- Added SSH tunnel for secure remote connections
+- Implemented direct browser connection to server (no SSH tunnel required)
+- Unified configuration with a single .env file for all modes
 - Improved documentation with architecture diagram and security considerations

 ## Last Updated